Ask the Expert

 “When prepping a candidate for an interview, I always advise them to do their homework.
 Research the company, familiarise yourself with their market sector, competitors and the products they deal with.
 Find out about any recent announcements or new projects too – it’ll really make you stand out at the interview.

-Linda Whyte, Senior Consultant
+Lynda McLaughlin, Senior Consultant